mapbox/ecs-watchbot/readme.md

 - a docker image representing your task, housed in [an ECR repository](http://docs.aws.amazon.com/AmazonECR/latest/userguide/Repositories.html) and tagged with a git sha or a git tag
 - a CloudFormation template defining any configuration Parameters, Resources, and Outputs that your service needs in order to perform its processing.

-**:bulb: Other prerequisites:**

-- `cloudformation-kms-production` deployed according to the instructions in [cloudformation-kms](https://github.com/mapbox/cloudformation-kms).
-Makes encryption of sensitive environment variables that need to be passed to ECS simple using [cfn-config](https://github.com/mapbox/cfn-config).

 ## What Watchbot provides:

 - a queue that triggers your workers